StackExchange/StackExchange.Redis/Docs/Configuration.md

     var conn = ConnectionMultiplexer.Connect("redis0:6380,redis1:6380,allowAdmin=true");

-An extensive mapping between the `string` and `ConfigurationOptions` representation is not documented here, but you can switch between them trivially:
+An overview of mapping between the `string` and `ConfigurationOptions` representation is shown below, but you can switch between them trivially:

     ConfigurationOptions options = ConfigurationOptions.Parse(configString);